liamrosenfeld/AnimalFarmBot/README.md

 **Sending**
 `!<animal> <message>`
-animal says the message
+send an animal saying the message

 `!<animal>`
-just send an animal
+sends an animal saying a random message

 **Utilities**
 `!animals`